akankshadubey-202/Wearable-IOT-based-Health-Prediction-System/README.md

 - Flask
 - SQLite3

 These technologies come together to create a comprehensive web-based application.
-The webpages are responsible for presenting the health data and risk detection alerts to users in a visually appealing manner.
-The use of SQLite3 for the database enhances the system's capabilities for data storage and retrieval.
+The webpages are responsible for presenting health data and risk detection alerts to users visually appealingly.
+Using SQLite3 for the database enhances the system's data storage and retrieval capabilities.

 ## Snapshot
 ![image](https://github.com/akankshadubey-202/Wearable-IOT-based-Health-Prediction-System/assets/91489416/09bc9110-c6b1-46cf-bca1-47a36c3c3757)